I update this list of Celtic & Irish festival attendances as figures become available and as I find them.

 There are also several Irish festivals in Britain and Australia with very large attendances, including the Manchester Irish Festival (200,000+) in England.

 In Ireland, Fleadh Ceol na hÉireann routinely calls itself the world’s biggest traditional Irish music festival and with good reason as it expects in the region of 300,000 people to attend the 2012 event in County Cavan.
+Update: And in excess of 400,000 attended in Derry in 2013.

 Looking at the programs of each festival I believe Milwaukee is the biggest in the US in terms of entertainment and features, even if it isn’t the biggest by attendance.